 The support lifecycle for .NET can be complicated because some of the .NET Framework versions are tied to support for the operating system.
 For more information, you can review the .NET Framework Lifecycle FAQ.

 Visual Studio 2019 is required for projects using .NET 5.0.
 Visual Studio 2022 is required for projects using .NET 6.0 or .NET 7.0.
 If you wish to use the .NET 8.0 preview release, you must have the current version of the Visual Studio 2022 Preview installed.

-To use either .NET Core 3.1, 5.0 or 6.0 with your project, you will need to add a reference to your project selecting Project › Add Project Reference from the menu and then clicking the Browse button.
+To add .NET 5.0 or later versions of the SocketTools .NET assemblies to your project, you will need to add a reference to your project selecting Project › Add Project Reference from the menu and then clicking the Browse button.
 Then browse to the folder which contains the SocketTools assemblies you want to reference:

 After you’ve selected the assembly, it will be included in the list of recently added references.
 In this example, the project is referencing the SocketTools.HttpClient class in version 10.

 Returning to the Solution Explorer, you can select the assembly (under Dependencies) and then set the appropriate properties for your project.
 For example, if you want a local copy of the assembly.

 .NET 6.0 is the current long-term support (LTS) version of the .NET Framework and was released on November 8, 2021.
 To use .NET 6.0 with your projects, you will need to use the current version of Visual Studio 2022 which includes the .NET 6.0 Runtime.